demisto/content/Packs/Tanium/Integrations/Tanium_v2/README.md

 Integration with Tanium REST API.
 Available from Tanium version 7.3.0.
 You can manage questions, actions, saved
     questions, packages and sensor information.

-The integration was tested with 4.x version of Tanium Threat Response, and its compatible with it.
+The integration was tested with 4.x version of Tanium Threat Response, and is compatible with it.

   ## Configuration Parameters
   <ul>